 Next you will probably notice either:

-- the strange background pattern, (due to this lens’ bokeh),
+– the strange background pattern, due to the bokeh of this lens

-- or the wafer-thin depth-of-field of the Nikon 50mm f/1.4D used wide open
+– or the shallow depth-of-field of the Nikon 50mm f/1.4D used wide open

 – or the lighting on her, (a reflector),